WakiMak/trentent.github.io-forked/_posts/2013-09-18-hyperv-2012-r2-enhanced-session-mode.md

 tags:
   - Uncategorized
 ---
-I hate it when I read &#8220;wow Hyper-V 2012 R2 now comes with enhanced session mode, allowing you to redirect audio, usb, etc to the client VM!&#8221;
+I hate it when I read "wow Hyper-V 2012 R2 now comes with enhanced session mode, allowing you to redirect audio, usb, etc to the client VM!"

-I was excited to read about that until I also read it only works on Windows 8.1 and Server 2012 R2. &nbsp;So much for it working on Windows 7 or other guest VM&#8217;s.
+I was excited to read about that until I also read it only works on Windows 8.1 and Server 2012 R2. &nbsp;So much for it working on Windows 7 or other guest VM's.

 Disappointing.